-In particular, Borell's result implies that a measure is log-concave if and only if its density is.
-Before proving our main theorem, let us demonstrate how Borell's theorem easily implies the classical Pr\'{e}kopa--Leindler inequality.
+In particular, Borell's result implies that a measure is log-concave if and only if its density is log-concave.
+Before proving our main theorem, let us demonstrate how Borell's theorem easily implies the classical Pr\'{e}kopa-Leindler inequality.

 Consider the measure $\mu$ on $\R^{n+1} = \{(x, z): x\in \R^n, z\in \R\}$ with density $d\mu(x,z) = e^{-z}dxdz$.
 Since this is a log-concave density, by Borell's theorem $\mu$ is a log-concave measure.
 On the other hand we have that for any $\phi$, $\mu(\epi(\phi)) = \int e^{-\phi}$, and also,